v2d27/aws-fcj/ws3/content/4-pipeline/4.1-codebuild/_index.md

 ```

+### 3. Making CodeDeploy file

-The `appspec.yaml` file is always called by CodeDeploy whenever it runs.
-Using `build-appspec.sh` file to pass arguments from Terraform to CodeDeploy through CodeBuild process.
+The *appspec.yaml* file is always called by CodeDeploy whenever it runs.
+Using *build-appspec.sh* file to pass arguments from Terraform to CodeDeploy through CodeBuild process.

+Declare the `build-appspec.sh` file:

 ```bash
 #!/bin/bash